 Level Description 1 The child does not dare to dive into the deep water.
-The child jumps, trying to dive with hands in the direction of the water.
-Head and body are not aligned with the arms a oriented downwards toward the water.
+2 The child jumps, trying to dive with hands in the direction of the water.
+Head and body are not aligned with the arms and are not oriented downwards toward the water.
 3 The child dives into the deep water, aligned body position, ears between the arms.